zk100yyy/Modules_20_L_V_Y_Z/README.md

 * Merage two CSV files into one DataBase

 •	Description of preliminary data preprocessing
-The Titanic shipwreck was a massive disaster, so we will implement data pre- processing on this data set to know the number of survivors and their details.
+The Titanic shipwreck was a massive disaster, so we will implement data pre- processing on this data set to know the number of survivors and their details, and the relationship between their social-status,age,gender and other factors, and find the correlation between them and rate of thier survival rate.
-First, we start off by importing all the data into our system, training data set and testing data set are given by Kaggle and we will download from Kaggle.
+First, In our case we chose to load data with pandas,we start off by importing all the data into our system, training data set and testing data set are given by Kaggle and we will download from Kaggle, these two Data sets being merage into one 'titanic_test.db' file, we inteding to taking the sql query and putting it into a dataframe.
+We first Connecting to the database, running our SQL query against the database that connected and Iterating through the query.description.
+Pulling out the each element if its needed, then making a dataframe from the query and columns.
+And we will be dropping columns that don’t contribute much to our model such as “name, ticket, cabin etc.” If needed, we can drop the rows with missing values (NaN).

-In our case we chose to load data with pandas,next, we have Meraged the two CSV files( Train.cvs file and test.vcs file) into one DataBasewe
-And we will be dropping columns that don’t contribute much to our model such as “name, ticket, cabin etc.”
-If needed, we can drop the rows with missing values (NaN).
 We then convert “Pclass, Sex, Embarked values” into columns, dropping the same columns from the data frame.
 To handle the missing value, age, we compute a median of all the ages.
-Jumping into splitting the data set into training set and test set
-The dataset is split 70% training and 30% test
+Jumping into splitting the data set into training set and test set The dataset is split 70% training and 30% test.

-•	Description of preliminary feature engineering and preliminary feature selection, including the decision-making process Feature preliminary engineering includes titles, deck, family size, age* classification, and fare per person
+•	Description of preliminary feature engineering and preliminary feature selection, including the decision-making process Feature preliminary engineering includes titles, deck, family size, age* classification, and fare per person, the decision-makeing process is based on the avaliability of these public data/features and correlation between these preliminary feature with the rate of survival.

 •	Description of how data was split into training and testing sets For the training set was based on “features” like passengers’ gender and class., we provide the outcome for each passenger